How to spot fake documents: Ultimate guide

 Keeping up to date with every possible issuing authority simply isn't possible, especially for multinational businesses dealing with customers all over the world.
 But the documents that can be used as proof of address are also usually straightforward, and so are frequently made from scratch by unskilled forgers or template farms.

-For instance, some fake proof of address documents appear frequently, such as documents from major energy companies and large banks.
+For instance, some proof of address fake docs appear frequently, such as documents from major energy companies and large banks.

 However, the frequency of these fakes might lead to their eventual downfall.
 It's easy to verify incoming documents using previous examples.
 Logo detection can flag out-of-date designs or page layouts inconsistencies and machine learning pattern detection can eventually spot overuse of the same fake template (i.e., all submissions have the same rip in the paper or similar lighting effects).